18 questions that you can expect at your next interview

 5. How does your typical day at work look like?

-There is a good chance that you applying for a position that is similar to the things you already do, it's good because you will talk about the things you know.
+When applying for a position that is even slightly similar to the things you already do, there is a big chance your daily responsibilities will be relevant to the job you want.
 Tell the recruiter about the time you start work, about the meetings you have every day and how many hours per day you have to code.

 If you like reading blogs and do it during work hours then say it, it's normal that we watch YouTube or read something during lunch.
 It can be that you and the recruiter will like the same creators and you will find a common interest.